Professional Development for Teachers

-The MAEEE program (held two consecutive summers) not only helps strengthen the economic, entrepreneurial and financial literacy content of instruction at the primary and secondary school level, but also establishes a network of educators who can help instruct teachers in effective methods of teaching.
-Applications will be sought in January and February for the next class beginning summer 2013.
+The MAEEE program (held two consecutive summers) not only helps strengthen the economic, entrepreneurial and financial literacy content of instruction at the primary and secondary school level, but also establishes a network of educators who can help instruct teachers in effective methods of teaching economic education.
+Applications will be sought in January and February for the next class beginning summer 2015.

 Master’s of Education – Economics (K-12)